Additional sample IAM policies for Session Manager

 Method 2: Grant TerminateSession privileges using tags supplied by AWS

-You can control which sessions a user can end by using a condition with specific tag key variables in an IAM user policy.
+You can control which sessions that a user can end by including conditional tag key variables in an IAM policy.
 The condition specifies that the user can only end sessions that are tagged with one or both of these specific tag key variables and a specified value.

 When a user in your AWS account starts a session, Session Manager applies